Learn Java: Java Q&A: How do I append data to the end of a text file with Java?

-Question: How do I append data to the end of a text file with Java?
+Java file-writing FAQ: How do I append text to the end of a text file in Java?

-To answer this question, let's suppose you have a file named checkbook.dat that you want to append data to.
+To look at how to append text to the end of a file in Java, let's suppose you have a file named checkbook.dat that you want to append data to.
 Suppose checkbook.dat currently contains these two entries:

 398:08291998:Joe's Car Shop:101.00